kcin1018/ember-base/README.md

 # Ember-base

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+This is the base Ember CLI frontend app for CCHMC.
+It has bootstrap CSS/JS framework, moment.js, and bootstrap datetimepicker included by default.

 ## Prerequisites